Max Immelmann

-Max Immelmann (21 September 1890 – 18 June 1916) PLM was the first German World War I flying ace.
+Max Immelmann (21 September 1890 – 18 June 1916) PLM was a German World War I flying ace.
 He was a pioneer in fighter aviation and is often mistakenly credited with the first aerial victory using a synchronized gun, which was in fact achieved on 1 July 1915 by the German ace Kurt Wintgens.
 Immelmann was the first aviator to receive the Pour le Mérite, colloquially known as the "Blue Max" in his honour, being awarded it at the same time as Oswald Boelcke.
 His name has become attached to a common flying tactic, the Immelmann turn, and remains a byword in aviation.
 He is credited with 15 aerial victories.

 Early life

 Max Immelmann was born on 21 September 1890, in Dresden, to an industrialist father who died when Max was young.
 In 1905 he was enrolled in the Dresden Cadet School.
 He joined the Eisenbahnregiment (Railway Regiment) Nr.
 2 in 1911 as an ensign, in pursuit of a commission.

 He left the army in March 1912 to study mechanical engineering in Dresden.
 He returned to service at the outbreak of war in 1914, as a reserve officer candidate.
 Assigned to Eisenbahnregiment Nr.
 1, he soon transferred to aviation.